partigabor/spice/content/docs/sources.md

 ### Books

-* Gordon, Stewart (2009) When Asia Was the World: Traveling Merchants, Scholars, Warriors, and Monks Who Created the "Riches of the East"
+* Gordon, Stewart (2009) *When Asia Was the World: Traveling Merchants, Scholars, Warriors, and Monks Who Created the "Riches of the East".* Da Capo Press. [link](https://www.worldcat.org/title/148913992)

 1